-In 2018, about 3100 Google Play-certified Android devices were released and there are many interesting subgroups that showcase some of the biggest trends of the past year.
-For example, in the tablet market, which many manufacturers didn’t even continue to launch one from their catalog, because of the massive Tablet sales decline in 2017 (OEMs) left behind, still managed to have 664 new Android devices, just over 21% of the total.
-With, for example, Samsung Galaxy Tab S4.
+In 2018, about 3100 Google Play-certified Android devices were released, and many interesting subgroups showcase some of the biggest trends of the past year.
+For example, in the tablet market, many manufacturers didn’t even continue to launch one from their catalog because of the massive Tablet sales decline in 2017 (OEMs) left behind still managed to have 664 new Android devices, just over 21% of the total, with, for example, Samsung Galaxy Tab S4.

 The application store and other Google Play content reported on the results of 2018.
 The service counted how many new Android devices were registered in the past year.
 Various vendors presented about 3100 devices on the Android OS with Google Play certification, of which 664 devices are tablets.